 Decreasing tissue tension helps to relieve the constriction of blood and lymphatic vessels

-By increasing blood flow it allows for more nutrients to reach the area necessary for healing.
-Increasing lymphatic drainage results in more toxins leaving the injured site which also positively effects healing.
+By increasing blood flow allows for more nutrients to reach the area necessary for healing.
+Increasing lymphatic drainage results in more toxins leaving the injured site which also positively affects healing.

 Decreased tension → decreased chemical mediators responsible for stimulating pain sensors → decreased pain